aws-samples/comfyui-on-amazon-sagemaker/README.md

 This project demonstrates how to generate images using Stable Diffusion by hosting ComfyUI on Amazon SageMaker Inference.
 It is a design pattern that allows adding GenAI image generation capability to your application.

 [ComfyUI](https://github.com/comfyanonymous/ComfyUI) is one of the most popular GUI and backend that allows you to generate images using Stable Diffusion.
 Some of the key features:
-- supports complex Stable Diffusion workflows using GUI without needing to code anything
+- ⭐ supports complex image generation workflows using GUI without needing to code anything
-- supports SD1.x, SD2.x, SDXL and SD3
+- ⭐ supports Stable Diffusion - SD1.x, SD2.x, SDXL, SDXL Turbo and SD3
-- supports [Flux.1 models](https://blackforestlabs.ai/announcing-black-forest-labs/) from Black Forest Labs
+- ⭐ supports [Flux.1 models](https://blackforestlabs.ai/announcing-black-forest-labs/) from Black Forest Labs
-- can load ckpt, safetensors and diffusers models
+- ⭐ can load ckpt, safetensors and diffusers models
-- supports Embeddings, Hypernetworks, Loras, Hires fix
+- ⭐ supports Embeddings, Hypernetworks, LCM Models, Loras, Hires fix

 By hosting ComfyUI using Amazon SageMaker Inference, it can be particularly suitable when you want to:
 * self-host models and keep all your data within your AWS account and region